What is a Google Business Profile (previously Google My Business) Page?

 Yeah, that sounds about right.
 I have one more question for you.
 This is with Google, or is this another company?

 Ok, we are Modern Spotlight.
-We are an authorized Google My Business agency.
+We are an authorized Google Business Profile (previously Google My Business) agency.
 Google actually deals with Fortune 500 companies and they do leave it to third-party agencies like ourselves to deal with the small to medium-sized businesses.
 We also manage and maintain this for the lifetime of the business.
 So if there’s any changes you want, new pictures uploaded, ahh, we help with your ratings and reviews.
 We also do that for the lifetime of the business.
 And it’s like I said, it’s a one-time agency fee, it’s not a monthly or yearly.
 Um, so if I could just get this portfolio built for you real quick and very fast.

 Sure.
 So how do you manage ratings and review out of curiosity?